schellenberg/pilot-teacher-meeting-code/Filtering Images by Iterating Through the Pixel Array/Demo-ing Notes to Self.md

 5. First Image Filter
 	- show theImage.loadPixels();
-	- iterate through an array of length theImage.width * theImage * height
+	- iterate through an array of length theImage.width * theImage.height
 	- extract color information for each pixel using redAmount = red(theImage.pixels[i]
 	- apply simple image filter (255 - redAmount to do an inversion thingee)
 	- constrain colors between 0 and 255